CULIN 1101

 4 Credit Hours

-This course will focus on the skills necessary to produce plated desserts, bonbon, candies and frozen desserts.
-Emphasis will be on methods and techniques, exploration of fruit and seasonality, flavor pairing, chocolate, sugar cookery, still frozen and churned frozen desserts.
+Development of skills to produce plated desserts, breads, and mignardes for restaurant production.
+Emphasis will be on methods and techniques, restaurant service plating, organization, menu development, costing, exploration of fruit and seasonality, flavor pairing, and frozen desserts.
 (8 lab hours)

 CULIN 2178